ayeshkadike/ayeshkadike.github.io/content/index.md

 # Hi there, I'm Ayesh 👋

-I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative & creative solutions interested in AI & ML.
+I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative & creative solutions, interested in AI & ML.

 #### Currently